trmccormick/docker-laravel-elasticsearch-postgres-redis/README.md

 # usage:
     ./setup.sh to begin the setup by answering a few simple questions the script will configure your new application for you to start development.

+    Once this has completed open a web browser and go to http://localhost/ you should see the default Laravel page.

+    Delete the ./setup.sh this will not be used after you create your project.

 # Images